the-frey/generation-ships/chance cards.md

 ## 30
 Search for Water: There maybe some water bearing planet close by.
 Don't move a space, but search for water.
 Roll one dice, if it is a six, you're out of luck, otherwise, you've found 4 water.

-## 31
-Comet: You are able to capture and mine a small comet.
-Gain 2 Water and 4 Resources, and do not advance to the next tile."

 # Crisis Cards